didiersmith/steve/chapters/statist-infiltrators.md

 "Let's have a look, shall we?
 Oh yeah!
 They're cowering under domes in the least hospitable part of the planet!
 If only they stood and fought, they wouldn't have to live like this."

 Filbert shrugged.
 "It's temporary.
-They're building flying cities and going to space.
+They're moving to space.
 Why would they want to go back to the ocean?"

 Stacy II growled with frustration.
 "God damn it!
 Why is it so hard?
 All I want is to raise an army and reclaim my rightful throne.
 Is that really so much to ask?"